Armenian Genocide recognition bill to be heard by UK House of Commons

-A bill to recognize the Ottoman-era Armenian Genocide is scheduled to be heard by the United Kingdom House of Commons on November 9.
+A bill to recognise the Ottoman-era Armenian Genocide is scheduled to be heard by the UK House of Commons on 9 November.

-The bill will be presented as a 10-minute rule motion by Member of Parliament Tim Loughton, Chair of the All-Party Parliamentary Group for Armenia.
+The bill will be presented as a ten-minute rule motion by Tim Loughton MP, Chair of the All-Party Parliamentary Group for Armenia.

-The 10-minute rule allows an MP to make a case for a new bill in a speech lasting up to 10 minutes.
-Another MP is allowed to make a 10-minute speech opposing the bill.
+The ten-minute rule allows an MP to make a case for a new bill in a speech lasting up to ten minutes.
+Another MP is allowed to make a ten-minute speech opposing the bill.

-If MPs vote in favor of the motion, then the bill will progress to its second reading, at which stage it will be more fully debated and examined.
+If MPs vote in favour of the motion then the bill will progress to its second reading, at which stage it will be more fully debated and examined.

-Mr. Loughton has argued that recognizing the Armenian Genocide would be consistent with a motion, passed by the House of Commons in April, that recognized genocide being carried out against the Uyghur people of Xinjiang, China.
+Mr Loughton has argued that recognising the Armenian Genocide would be consistent with a motion, passed by the House of Commons in April 2021, that recognised genocide being carried out against the Uyghur people of Xinjiang, China.

-Between 1893 and 1923, some 1.5 million Armenians were killed in the Ottoman Empire in a policy of extermination of Christian minorities.
-In addition, some 2.25 million Assyrian, Greek and Syriac Christians were killed within Ottoman territories between 1914 and 1923, making a total of 3.75 million Christians killed.
+Between 1893 and 1923 some 1.5 million Armenians were killed in the Ottoman Empire in a policy of extermination of Christian minorities.
+In addition, some 2.25 million Assyrian, Greek and Syriac Christians were also killed within Ottoman territories between 1914 and 1923, making a total of 3.75 million Christians killed.

-In April, President Biden became the first U.S. chief executive to officially recognize as genocide this massacre of Armenians and other Christians by the Ottoman Empire.
+In April 2021, Joe Biden became the first President of the United States to officially recognise as genocide this massacre of Armenians and other Christians by the Ottoman Empire.